edgexfoundry/edgex-docs/docs_src/getting-started/quick-start/index.md

 !!!
 Note
     The URLs won't be exactly the same for you, as the generated unique IDs for both the Device and the Command will be different.
 So be sure to use your values for the following steps.

-You'll notice that this one command has both a **get** and a **put** option.
-The **get** call will return a random number, and is what is being called automatically to send data into the rest of EdgeX (specifically core data).
-You can also call **get** manually using the URL provided:
+You'll notice that this one command has both a **GET** and a **PUT** option.
+The **GET** call will return a random number, and is what is being called automatically to send data into the rest of EdgeX (specifically core data).
+You can also call **GET** manually using the URL provided:
 ``` bash
 curl http://localhost:48082/api/v1/device/4a602dc3-afd5-4c76-9d72-de02407e80f8/command/5353248d-8006-4b01-8250-a07cb436aeb1
 ```
+!!!
+Warning
   Notice that **localhost** replaces **edgex-core-command** here.
 That's because the EdgeX Foundry services are running in Docker.
 Docker recognizes the internal hostname **edgex-core-command**, but when calling the service from outside of Docker, you have to use **localhost** to reach it.

 This command will return a JSON result that looks like this:
 ``` json